flabbergastedbd/thedumpster/README.md

 TODO:
 ----
 * Adding support for using theharvester domain results
-* Pastebin & Pastie search using emails for any password dumps
 * Adding larger number of dorks
 * Better division of dorks